AdobeDocs/experience-manager-65.en/help/communities/essentials-groups.md

 A community site structure that includes a [Groups function](functions.md#groups-function) supports the creation of new `community groups` from the publish and author environments.
 The community group created includes a `community groups member list` component that lists the members of the group.

-One or more [community group templates](tools-groups.md), which provide the design of the community group pages, may be configured for the Groups function when the function is being added to a [community site template](sites.md) or nested within a community group template.
+One or more [community group templates](tools-groups.md), which provide the design of the community group pages, can be configured for the Groups function.
+This is true when the function is being added to a [community site template](sites.md) or nested within a community group template.

-The inclusion of multiple community group templates results in a choice of design being presented to the authorized user at the time a new community group is created for the community site, as shown in the section on [community groups](creating-groups.md) for authors.
+The inclusion of multiple community group templates results in a choice.
+That is, the choice of design being presented to the authorized user at the time that a community group is created for the community site.
+See the section on [community groups](creating-groups.md) for authors.

 ### Nested Groups {#nested-groups}